nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <!-- This is left-side text -->
 # [Many separate introductions to Delhi during March](https://nextstrain.org/ncov/asia/2020-05-06?c=division&d=tree,map&dmax=2020-04-05&dmin=2020-03-01&f_country=India&f_division=Delhi&p=full&r=country)

-A [series of religious gatherings in Delhi](https://en.wikipedia.org/wiki/2020_Tablighi_Jamaat_coronavirus_hotspot_in_Delhi), between March 1 -- 24, have been scrutinized for their presumed contribution to the spread of SARS-CoV-2 across the country.
+A [series of religious gatherings in Delhi](https://en.wikipedia.org/wiki/2020_Tablighi_Jamaat_coronavirus_hotspot_in_Delhi), between March 1-24, have been scrutinized for their presumed contribution to the spread of SARS-CoV-2 across the country.
 <br><br>
-Between March 1 -- April 8 (2 weeks after the gathering), 16 viral genomes from the Delhi area were sampled and sequenced.
+Between March 1-April 8 (two weeks after the gathering), 16 viral genomes from the Delhi area were sampled and sequenced.
 As shown here, these cases are scattered across the tree.
 <br><br>
 If these gatherings were the primary hub of transmission in Delhi, we would have expected to see a small number of large clusters.
 This would have been consistent with a few infected individuals at the gathering spreading the virus to other attendees.
 <br><br>